Malignant Mesothelioma Treatment Therapies

 Immunotherapy

 Immunotherapy is a relative new class of drug that is designed to switch on, or re-activate the sufferers own immune system.
 As with chemotherapy, the medicines travel through the blood stream to the entire body, and therefore are considered a body-wide (systemic) treatment.
 An important factor with this class of drug is that compared to chemotherapy treatments, in the main sufferers do not report experiencing as many harsh side effects – however, some have had severe adverse side effects.
-The down side is, being a relative new class of drug, immunotherapies, none have found to be the ‘Holey Grail’ for use in treating mesothelioma.
+The down side is, being a relative new class of drug, reactions to immunotherapies are quite unpredictable.

 Please remember, if you are on social media or are reading media reports – malignant mesothelioma, of any form, is not lung cancer.